 Note: Automatic can remain as the default.

-Q. How can I check to see if I set the CNAME records up correctly?
+Q: How can I check to see if I correctly set up the CNAME records?

-A. I’d recommend using a tool called MxToolBox, insert the full key name from SharpSpring (example: em.yourdomain.com, s1._domainkey.yourdomain.com, etc.), change the search to CNAME Lookup and search.
-If successful, you should see the Data from SharpSpring (example: em.v*****.c********.e.marketingautomation.services) under the Canonical Name column in MxToolbox.
+A: MxToolBox is a tool that can help.
+With it, insert the full key name from SharpSpring, change the search to CNAME Lookup, and search.
+If successful, you should see the data from SharpSpring under the Canonical Name column in MxToolbox.

 Q: How does this impact what my email looks like in the inbox?

 A: The email will show the sending domain as the domain you have configured with DKIM (signed-by), and a return path (mailed-by), including that same domain.